 The report identifies a toxic mix of nationalism, economic anxiety, sexism, racism and contempt for human rights which can combine to drive measures such as abortion bans, restrictions on contraception access and political pressure on women to have more children.
 You can read the full report here and a summary of its findings and recommendations here.

-Through Gilead Watch, we’ll provide updates on relevant developments, including the ways in which governments are using coercive methods to advance their pronatal agendas, and how those policies are being promoted by other politicians, influencers and organisations.
-We’ll also report on positive developments where they happen.
+Through Gilead Watch, we provide updates on relevant developments, including the ways in which governments are using overt or hidden coercive methods to advance their pronatal and discriminatory agendas.
+In the Influencers and Organisations section at the bottom of the page, we also report on how policies and narratives which threaten reproductive rights are being promoted by politicians, lobbying groups and other influencers.

 DEFEND WOMEN’S RIGHTS FROM PRONaTAL GOVERNMENTS